Why your storage should double as decor

 Is there even such a thing as having enough closet space?
 Not in New York City!
 The quest to organize our homes is endless.
 Seasonal accessories, pet gear, piling subscription magazines… the fabric of our everyday lives is real and can be overwhelming.

 More walk-in closets and pantries are not a practical answer for everyone in this town.
 But clever storage solutions that cut through clutter while adding considered design can be achieved with a bit of creativity.
+(I shared more about this with Mansion Global in this article.)

 Think of storage as a “shopportunity.”
 Every container, bin, tray, hook, and even open display is a chance to invite appealing design into your home, doing double duty as organization plus style.
 The more organized your space is, with a proper place for each loose item, the more you can relax in a serene environment.
 Read on for my tips for authentic, sustainable storage to keep your place both tidy and visually pleasing at the same time.